bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.3.0 =
+We updated all functionality for wordpress 4.2.2.

 = V4.2.9 =
 The French language file is updated.
 Bug with the DB-table prefix in template file was fixed.
 Bug with updating rewrite rules on each page load was fixed.